zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

         _;
     }

-    /* Contstructor that sets admin as the sender */ constructor() {
+    /* Constructor that sets admin as the sender */ constructor() {
         admin = msg.sender;
     }